TorchMeter/torchmeter/docs/src/en/cheatsheet.md

 !!! note ""

-    The `raw-data` tag in the subsequent content indicates that the unit marked with this tag is used in the `raw data` mode
+    The `raw-data` tag in the subsequent content indicates that the unit marked with this tag is used in the [`raw data` mode :material-link-variant:](https://docs.torchmeter.top/latest/demo/#i1-raw-data-mode)

 === ":material-counter: Counting Units"